 Our guide to user of information services for students.

-ISD recommend you view our Getting Started quick guide which is a short leaflet that provides you with support for Email, Wireless and IT Laboratories.
+- Getting Started quick guide provides information and support for on campus learning including Email, Wireless and IT Laboratories.

 What You Need to Get Started

 All students will require our services throughout their time at the University and in order to make full use of these you must make sure that you::

 - Are fully registered with the University - see Academic Registry